cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 3. Configure OpenWrt devices to play one of three possible roles in the network: (a) mesh node, (b) mesh + bridge node, or (c) mesh + gateway node.
 4. Install and configure the Kernel module `batman-adv` on an OpenWrt device using the `opkg` package manager.
 5. Use `batctl` to test, debug, and monitor connectivity within the mesh.
+6. Use two radios to segment mesh (5Ghz) from non-mesh (2.4Ghz) wireless communication.
-6. Add encryption to the mesh network with the package `wpad-mesh-openssl`.
+7. Add encryption to the mesh network with the package `wpad-mesh-openssl`.
-7. Use VLANs to create `default`, `iot`, and `guest` networks within the mesh using `batman-adv`.
+8. Use VLANs to create `default`, `iot`, and `guest` networks within the mesh using `batman-adv`.

 [top](#){: .btn .btn--light-outline .btn--small}